awsdocs/amazon-kendra-developer-guide/doc_source/API_Query.md

 You can specify that the query return only one type of result using the `QueryResultTypeConfig` parameter\.

+Each query returns the 100 most relevant results\.

 ## Request Syntax<a name="API_Query_RequestSyntax"></a>

 ```